daraximi/footy-performance/README.md

 # footy-performance
+# Currently on hold until the start of the 2025-2026 season
 ## Player Performance & Injury Forecaster
 This project focuses on predicting player performance and the likelihood of injuries.